Earn the BSN you need to stay competitive in a changing workplace.

 Our admission review process considers many factors when assessing your application for admission to a UW Flexible Option program.
 Your high school records, strength of prior college coursework, rigor of curriculum and academic readiness, test scores, grade point average, academic goals, relevant work experience, and your potential for success will all be considered.
 If you have not connected with one of our helpful UW Flexible Option Enrollment Advisers yet, please contact us at 1-877-895-3276 or via email at email@example.com to discuss your readiness for this program.

 The UW-Milwaukee Bachelor of Science in Nursing RN to BSN completion program admission requirements include:

-- A Wisconsin, Illinois, Indiana, or Iowa RN license*
+- An unencumbered Wisconsin, Illinois, Indiana, or Iowa RN license*

 - Have a cumulative GPA of 2.5 or higher and graduated from an associate-degree program in nursing, or a diploma program in nursing

 - Have work experience as a nurse

 - Please also note that, while there are no on-campus requirements for the final capstone competency set, students must find their own clinical project and a qualified preceptor in their own workplace or another setting in their community.